 Directions to trailhead

 This hike traverses the southeastern section of Teatown Lake Reservation, a 1,000-acre nature preserve in Westchester County.
-It runs along the shore of two scenic lakes - Vernay Lake and Shadow Lake - and traverses interesting terrain, with many old stone walls reminding the hiker that this area was once farmed.
+It runs along the shore of three scenic lakes - Vernay Lake, Teatown Lake and Shadow Lake - and traverses interesting terrain, with many old stone walls reminding the hiker that this area was once farmed.

-Proceed ahead on the woods road, marked with orange and yellow blazes, as it descends to the lake.
-When you reach the lake, turn right to follow the orange-blazed Twin Lakes Trail in the counter-clockwise direction.
-The trail continues along the northern shore of the lake on a narrow footpath.
+Proceed ahead on the woods road as it descends to the lake.
+When you reach the lake, turn right onto the white-blazed Vernay Lakeside Connector, which follows a narrow footpath along the northern shore of the lake.
 After passing the dam at the west end of the lake, it proceeds ahead on a woods road.
-Then, at a sign for the Twin Lakes Trail, the trail bears left onto a footpath and crosses under power lines.

 A short distance beyond, as the trail reaches overhead power lines, a wooden walkway on the left leads 100 feet to an observation platform.
 Here, the white-blazed trail turns right and climbs on a grassy woods road.
 It continues under the power lines, then descends towards Teatown Lake.

 At the base of the descent, the trail crosses paved Spring Valley Road diagonally to the left.
 Just after reentering the woods, it reaches a junction with the white-blazed Lakeside Overlook Trail.
 Turn left onto this white-blazed trail.
 Just ahead, you’ll pass a rustic bench that overlooks Teatown Lake.
 After descending to the lakeshore, the Lakeside Overlook Trail ends at a junction with the blue-blazed Lakeside Loop.